Top 10 dumbest criminal stories of 2012:

-“Any girl caught doing anything illegal will be fired on the spot,” he said.
-“Every girl that works for us knows that our policy states clearly [what is] acceptable attire for work.
-They must cover their bottoms and use pasties, if necessary.”
+"Any girl caught doing anything illegal will be fired on the spot," he said.
+"Every girl that works for us knows that our policy states clearly acceptable attire for work.
+They must cover their bottoms and use pasties, if necessary."

 Wheeler said no whip cream on bodies or sexual gestures are allowed.
 He also said he can't control everything the baristas do.